Arthur Fraser International Piano Competition is sponsored by the Symphony League of the South Carolina Philharmonic.

 THIRD PRIZE: $1,000

-First Prize Winner will perform a complete concerto with the South Carolina Philharmonic in Masterworks concert series during the 2014/2015 season.
+First Prize Winner will perform a complete concerto with the South Carolina Philharmonic in Masterworks concert series during the 2017/2018 season.
 Second and Third Prize Winners will have opportunities to perform with the SC Philharmonic and SC Youth Orchestra at the discretion of the SC Philharmonic Music Director.
+Other engagement opportunities for all prizewinners are at the discretion of the Artistic Director of the Southeastern Piano Festival.

 Three DISCRETIONARY AWARDS of $300 each